Religious discrimination in Pakistan

 Religious discrimination in Pakistan is a serious issue for the human rights situation in modern-day Pakistan.
-Hindus, Christians, Sikhs, Shias, and Ahmadis among other religious minorities often face discrimination and at times are even subjected to violence.
+Christians, Hindus, Sikhs, Shias, and Ahmadi Muslims among other religious minorities often face discrimination and at times are even subjected to violence.
 In some cases Christian churches and the worshippers themselves have been attacked.
+Although, there is very little record of this.
 Khawaja Nazimuddin, the 2nd Prime Minister of Pakistan, stated: "I do not agree that religion is a private affair of the individual nor do I agree that in an Islamic state every citizen has identical rights, no matter what his caste, creed or faith be".

 One of the significant issues being faced by minority communities is the abuse of the blasphemy law.
 People belonging to minority religions are often falsely accused of using derogatory remarks against the Islamic prophet Muhammad, resulting in fines, lengthy prison sentences, and sometimes the death penalty.
 Often these accusations are made to settle personal vendettas and, due to the bias against minorities, victims are often immediately presumed guilty without any substantive evidence.

-According to 1951 census, Non-Muslims constituted 14.20% of total Pakistan's (West Pakistan and East Pakistan) population.
-In West Pakistan (now Pakistan), the Non-Muslims constituted 3.44% of the total population while East Pakistan (now Bangladesh) had a significant share comprising 23.20 per cent of the population therein.

-One reason for low Non-Muslim percentage is because of higher birth rates among the Muslims.
-Another reason was due to constant migration of India and Pakistan's respective minorities after the partition of India in 1947.
-However, the main reason as to why the population of minorities declined was due to the separation of East Pakistan (present day Bangladesh) which constituted almost 18% of Pakistan's Hindu population according to the 1961 Pakistani census.
-After the independence of Bangladesh, all minorities (mostly Hindus) that lived in the former East Pakistan were no longer counted in the census as they were officially Bangladeshis, and not Pakistanis.
-Due to the fact that Hindus made up the large bulk of the minority population, the percentage of Pakistan's minorities plummeted.